nicolacalise3355/nicolacalise3355/README.md

 ## 🛠 Skills
-Javascript, HTML, CSS, Typescript, Angular, React, React Native, Java, SpringBoot, Python, C, TailwindCSS, Material, Bootstrap, PHP, Mysql, Vue, Nuxt.
+Javascript, HTML, CSS, Typescript, Angular, React, React Native, Java, SpringBoot, Python, C, TailwindCSS, Material, Bootstrap, PHP, Mysql, Vue, Nuxt and More....

 ## Other About
-👩‍💻 I'm currently working for Hyntelo SRL
+👩‍💻 I'm currently working for HCLtech Limited and Avaloq in Lugano

-🧠 I'm currently improving my web full stack skills

 📫 How to reach me: nicolacalise3355@gmail.com